-Preferred network rule applies only when the following backup infrastructure components communicate with each other:
+Preferred network rule applies only to traffic between the following backup infrastructure components:

 - Backup server